Nothing’s Tougher on Pain than Advil

 For further questions concerning your use of Advil products, please speak with a healthcare provider.
 If your symptoms continue to persist or get worse, please contact a physician immediately.

 It depends on which form of Advil you take as well as how your body responds to the medicine.
 Some Advil products are designed to deliver faster relief, so read the product label to see how often you can take a dose.
-Keep in mind that you cannot take more than one dose of Advil Migraine in a 24 hour period.

 For sleeplessness associated with pain, check out Advil PM.